nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

      * Recommendation 1: FreeIPA runs your entire DNS for your network - This requires the DHCP servers to set the DNS servers to the IPA servers.
 This will be useful in the case that your clients will have their SSH keys added as SSHFP records to DNS when enrolled as clients.
 This also gives you the added benefit of a client updating its own DNS entries (A and PTR records) if the client is DHCP enabled and the IP changes.
      * Recommendation 2: FreeIPA is delegated a subdomain of a domain used already in the network - Do not attempt to hijack a domain already being used.
 This assumes you may have Dynamic DNS enabled in the current DNS infrastructure or perhaps everything is static addressing where A/AAAA/PTR records do not change too often.
+     * Recommendation 3: If the above is not possible, the IPA servers won't need control of DNS.
+Instead, it will spit out the necessary zone information for IPA for the zone you will have IPA in.

    * Consider setting up a trust with Active Directory if you are in a mixed environment, eg Active Directory already exists
-   * IPA servers should have static assigned addresses
+   * IPA servers should have static assigned addresses - Configured via nmcli or directly in /etc/sysconfig/network-scripts/ifcfg-*

 .. note:: Trust Information